mechanoChem/defectsElasticity/readme.md

 License
 =======================================================================
-GNU GENERAL PUBLIC LICENSE.
+GNU LESSER GENERAL PUBLIC LICENSE.
 Please see the file LICENSE for details.

 Acknowledgements